I5mai1/ObjectDetection-Tracking/README.md

 # Real-Time Object Detection using YOLO and OpenCV

 This project demonstrates real-time object detection using the YOLO (You Only Look Once) model and OpenCV.
-The YOLO model is capable of detecting multiple objects in images and videos with high accuracy and speed.

 ## Features